xeruf/mostr/README.md

 - `description` - accumulated notes on the task
 - `path` - name including parent tasks
 - `rpath` - name including parent tasks up to active task
-- `time` - time tracked
+- `time` - time tracked on this task
-- `rtime` - time tracked including subtasks
+- `rtime` - time tracked on this tasks and all recursive subtasks
+- `progress` - recursive subtask completion in percent
-- TBI: `progress` - how many subtasks are complete
+- `subtasks` - how many direct subtasks are complete
-- TBI: `progressp` - subtask completion in percent

 For debugging: `props`, `alltags`, `descriptions`

-TODO: Combined formatting and recursion specifiers
+TBI: Combined formatting and recursion specifiers - for example progress count/percentage and recursive or not.
+Subtask progress immediate/all/leafs.

 ## Plans